-So I wasn’t the most experienced traveler before moving away to the UAE and even if you include all my adventures and travels since October, by standard traveler terms I’m still a padawan.
+So I wasn’t the most experienced traveler before moving away to the UAE and even if you include all my adventures and travels since October, by standard traveller terms I’m still a padawan.

 So I thought I would share with you as what I learnt on my first *real backpacking trip.
 All things I already thought I knew, but ironically hit home, abroad.